Brewers vs. Nationals Player Props Betting Odds

 Santana Stats

-- Carlos Santana has collected 83 hits with 25 doubles, 13 home runs and 47 walks.
+- Carlos Santana has put up 83 hits with 25 doubles, 13 home runs and 47 walks.
 He has driven in 54 runs with six stolen bases.

 Santana Recent Games